Skip to main content

 Psychedelics

-A psychoactive substance that occurs naturally in mushrooms of the genus coot and mushroom, such psilocybin mushrooms, or common hallucinogenic mushrooms.
-Depending on the species and age of the fungus, the concentration of psilocybin can vary, with young fruiting bodies having the highest concentration.
-Psylocybin is an alkaloid that has recently been taken more seriously as a treatment for many neurological diseases and as an antidepressant.
+A psychoactive substance that occurs naturally in mushrooms of the genus Psilocybe and some related genera – commonly called psilocybin mushrooms or magic mushrooms.
+Depending on the species and age of the fungus, the concentration of psilocybin can vary; young fruiting bodies usually have the highest levels.

 Psilocin

-Psilocin is an organic substance that is formed in the body as a result of taking psilocybin contained in hallucinogenic mushrooms – it is a product of the metabolism in psilocybin, and is responsible for all the effects of consuming psychedelic mushrooms.
+Psilocin is an organic compound formed in the body as a result of metabolising psilocybin contained in hallucinogenic mushrooms.
+It is psilocin – not psilocybin itself – that directly binds to receptors and is responsible for the subjective effects of consuming psychedelic mushrooms.

 R